Stiff-person syndrome: Treatment

-Intravenous Immunoglobulin (IVIG)Therapy

-Intravenous immune globulin has been found to be a "well-tolerated and effective" therapy.
-Intravenous immunoglobin is the best second-line treatment for SPS.
-It often decreases stiffness and improves quality of life and startle reflex.
-It is generally safe, but there are possible serious side effects, and it is expensive.
-The European Federation of Neurological Societies suggests it be used when disabled patients do not respond well to diazepam and baclofen.

-Plasma Exchange (Plasmapheresis) Therapy

-Plasma exchange, or plasmapheresis, has been shown to benefit patients who do not respond to first-line therapy, specifically beneficial for patients with anti-GAD65 positive SPS.

-Other Therapies

-Botulinum toxin has been used to treat SPS, but it does not appear to have long-term benefits and has potential serious side effects.
-In paraneoplastic cases, tumors must be managed in order for the condition to be contained.

-Opiates are sometimes used to treat severe pain, but they may exacerbate symptoms.

-Hematopoietic stem cell transplantation (HSCT) with high intensity conditioning protocol has been performed in a few cases with severe anti-GAD positive SPS, resulting in clinical remission.
-In carefully selected cases of severe, treatment refractory SPS, HSCT may be an effective therapeutic option.
+Nonetheless, first line treatment strategies include managing the symptoms with GABA-ergic drugs, such as diazepam and baclofen.
+Immunotherapies, such as IVIG and rituxamab, can also be used in individuals who have inadequate response to symptomatic management.
+Physical therapy may also help.

 Prognosis

-The progression of SPS depends on whether it is a typical or abnormal form of the condition and the presence of comorbidities.
+The progression of SPS depends on whether it is a typical or abnormal form of the condition, and the presence of comorbidities.
 Early recognition and neurological treatment can limit its progression.
 SPS is generally responsive to treatment, but the condition usually progresses and stabilizes periodically.
 Even with treatment, quality of life generally declines as stiffness precludes many activities.
 Some patients require mobility aids due to the risk of falls.
-About 65 percent of SPS patients are unable to function independently.
-About ten percent of SPS patients require intensive care at some point; sudden death occurs in about the same number of patients.
+About 65% of SPS patients are unable to function independently.
+About 10% require intensive care at some point; sudden death occurs in about the same percentage of patients.
 These deaths are usually caused by metabolic acidosis or an autonomic crisis.

 Epidemiology

 SPS is estimated to have a prevalence of about one or two per million people.
 It affects women up to three times as frequently as men.
 In the United Kingdom, 119 cases were identified between 2000 and 2005.
 It does not predominantly occur in any racial or ethnic group.
 SPS can start at any age, though it most frequently occurs in people in their 40s.
-About 35 percent of SPS patients have type I diabetes.
+About 35% of SPS patients have type I diabetes.